a2geek/bosh-lxd-cpi-release/README.md

       hold: "2m"
   ```

+  > Note that the reason this is required is that for _every VM_ that LXD launches, the QCOW2 format source image gets converted to a RAW format image.
+I have not found a way to get around this.
+What this means is that there is ~5GiB of disk being copied _per VM_.
+So, launch 10 VMs and copy 50GiB of disk.
+If there is a resolution to this, please submit a ticket with details or create a PR with the fixes!

 ## LXD Setup

 Note that the LXD configuration should be somewhat flexible.
 Review [`bosh-vars.yml`](manifests/bosh-vars.yml) for current set of configuration options.